codebybrett/savesmalljpeg/docs/index.md

 ## Where to download

-Save the script to a folder on your computer from this link: [savesmalljpeg.jsx](https://raw.githubusercontent.com/codebybrett/savesmalljpeg/master/savesmalljpeg.jsx).
+Save the script to a folder on your computer from this link: <a href="https://raw.githubusercontent.com/codebybrett/savesmalljpeg/master/savesmalljpeg.jsx" download>savesmalljpeg.jsx</a>.
 Depending on your browser you may need to right-click on the link and use the "Save Target As..." or "Save Link As..." option.

 ## How to run the script